 The presenting symptom of virtually all liver tumors in children is abdominal swelling secondary to hepatomegaly.
-When confronted with this symptom, it is useful to consider the age at which liver tumors tend to occur (see Table 2).1 Exceptions are frequent, but age can serve as a guide when the presenting symptoms lack specificity.
-In the Pediatric Oncology Group series from 1986-2002^{2,3}, 66% of hepatoblastomas were manifest by the second year, and 11% before 6 months of age.
-Approximately 50% of those in infants were congenital, given their size when discovered by 2-3 months of age; 6% of hepatoblastomas occurred after 5 years of age.
+When confronted with this symptom, it is useful to consider the age at which liver tumors tend to occur (see Table 2).
+Exceptions are frequent, but age can serve as a guide when the presenting symptoms lack specificity.
+In the Pediatric Oncology Group series from 1986-20022.3, 66% of hepatoblastomas were manifest by the second year, and 11% before 6 months of age.
+Approximately

+50% of those in infants were congenital, given their size when discovered by 2-3 months of age; 6% of hepatoblastomas occurred after 5 years of age.
 Hepatocellular carcinomas have been observed as early as 6 months of age.
 Seven examples of mixed hepatoblastomas and hepatocellular carcinomas have been observed at a mean age of 8.5 years; perinatally acquired hepatitis B virus was responsible in 3 instances.
 Yolk sac tumors are more common in early childhood, but they also occur rarely in older adults; of note, a component of yolk sac tumor may be present in teratoid hepatoblastoma.
 Systemic malignancies and metastatic disease must be considered at all ages because hepatomegaly due to megakaryoblastic leukemia, Langerhans cell histiocytosis, and neuroblastoma are important sources of confusion with hepatoblastoma in infancy, as are intraabdominal desmoplastic small round cell tumors later in childhood.

-Age Benign Malignant

-Infancy Infantile hemangioma Hepatoblastoma, especially small cell undifferentiated

-(0-1 y) Mesenchymal hamartoma Rhabdoid tumor

-Teratoma Yolk sac tumor

-Langerhans cell histiocytosis

-Megakaryoblastic leukemia

-Disseminated neuroblastoma

-Early childhood Infantile hemangioma Hepatoblastoma (1-3 y) Mesenchymal hamartoma Rhabdomyosarcoma Inflammatory myofibroblastic (pseudo) tumor Later childhood Perivascular epithelioid cell tumors Hepatocellular carcinoma (3-10 y) (PE-Comas), including Embryonal (undifferentiated) sarcoma angiomyolipoma in liver and clear Angiosarcoma cell tumor of ligamentum teres / Cholangiocarcinoma falciform ligament Endocrine (gastrin) carcinoma Adolescence Hepatocellular adenoma Fibrolamellar hepatocellular carcinoma (10-16 y) Focal nodular hyperplasia Hodgkin lymphoma Biliary cystadenoma Leiomyosarcoma
+Table 2.
+Tumors of the Liver in Children: Usual Age of Presentation Age Benign Malignant Infancy Infantile hemangioma Hepatoblastoma, especially small cell undifferentiated (0-1 y) y) Mesenchymal hamartoma Rhabdoid tumor Teratoma Yolk sac tumor Langerhans cell histiocytosis Megakaryoblastic leukemia Disseminated neuroblastoma Early childhood Infantile hemangioma Hepatoblastoma (1-3 y) (1-3 y) Mesenchymal hamartoma Rhabdomyosarcoma Inflammatory myofibroblastic (pseudo) tumor Later childhood Perivascular epithelioid cell tumors Hepatocellular carcinoma (3-10 y) (PE-Comas), including Embryonal (undifferentiated) sarcoma angiomyolipoma in liver and clear Angiosarcoma cell tumor of ligamentum teres / Cholangiocarcinoma falciform ligament Endocrine (gastrin) carcinoma Adolescence Hepatocellular adenoma orolamellar hepatocellular carcinoma (10-16 y) Focal nodular hyperplasia Hodgkin lymphoma Biliary cystadenoma Leiomyosarcoma Leiomyosarcoma